Dan-in-CA/SIP/README.md

 SIP has been greatly improved by contributions, large and small, from the user community.\
 For example all the UI language translations have been contributed by users.
 If you would like to contribute a language translation or update an existing one please see the [translation instructions](https://github.com/Dan-in-CA/SIP/wiki/Translation-doc) on the wiki.
 It is rather easy.

-To report a bug, make suggestions or contribute to the SIP project open an issue or pull request on GitHub.
+To report a bug or contribute to the SIP project open an issue or pull request.

-To ask question and learn more about SIP please visit the [SIP Forum](http://nosack.com/sipforum/index.php)
+To ask question, make suggestions and learn more about SIP please see the **Discussions** tab in this repository or visit the [SIP Forum](http://nosack.com/sipforum/index.php)

 -----------------------------------------------------------------